 I am an Associate Professor and head of the EEGL in the Department of Earth and Atmospheric Sciences at the University of Alberta.

-I develop strategies to tailor element cycles for carbon, metal and metalloid sequestration/recovery in mining environments, mineral processing circuits and geoengineered landscapes.
+I develop strategies to tailor element cycles for carbon, metal and metalloid sequestration/recovery in mining environments, mineral processing circuits and engineered landscapes.
 I draw upon analogous natural systems, and ideas from chemical sedimentology and soil science, to inform my applied work.
 My research employs fieldwork and laboratory analyses as well as experiments in the field, laboratory and at synchrotron light sources.